Skip to main content

 • there is a more appropriate committee or person to receive the deputation

-How to present a deputation at a meeting
+How to present a deputation at a local board meeting

-Be clear, concise and allow time for questions from the board within your 10-minute slot.
+Be clear, concise and allow time for questions from the board within your 10-minute presentation slot.
+Up to two people can present a deputation.
+You can bring supporters, but they cannot take part in the deputation.

-The chairperson has the power to end your deputation if it is disrespectful, offensive or if your statements are malicious.
+The chairperson can end your deputation if it is disrespectful, offensive or if your statements are malicious.

-You can present in te reo Māori or New Zealand Sign Language but you have to contact the board at least two working days before the meeting.
+You can present in te reo Māori or New Zealand Sign Language, but you must let the local board know at least two working days before the meeting.

 Standing orders for local boards

-Standing orders are a list of rules for conduct and procedure at local board meetings.
-We use them to help the meetings run smoothly, and to help elected members and members of the public understand how they can participate in the meeting.
+Standing orders are a list of conduct and procedure rules at local board meetings.
+We use them to help the meetings run smoothly and to help elected members and members of the public understand how they can take part in the meeting.

 Each local board has its own standing orders.